lsst-tstn/tstn-010/index.rst

 The repo also holds a series of `examples` which ranges from telescope operation to EFD mining/analysis.

 Users should still follow the T&S development guidelines when using this repo.
-That means, create a ticket branch to work on, commit code and, once ready, open a PR to have their work integrated to the `develop` branch.
+That means, create a ticket branch to work on, commit code and, once ready, open a pull-request to have their work integrated to the `develop` branch.
-Content added to the users directory are still subjected to the PR process but only to guarantee that the content was cleared out and that no changes where made to other users content (without permission).
+Content added to the users directory are still subjected to the pull-request process but only to guarantee that the content was cleared out and that no changes where made to other users content (without permission).
 Contents in the `examples` directory will be subject to a more rigorous review process and will require continuous integration (CI) testing upon availability.

 .. note::